 60 Therefore many of his disciples, when they heard this, said, “This is a hard saying!
 Who can listen to it?”

-61 But Jesus knowing in himself that his disciples murmured at this, said to them, “Does this cause you to stumble?
+61 But Jesus, knowing within himself that his disciples were complaining at this, said to them, “Does this cause you to stumble?
 62 Then what if you would see the Son of Man ascending to where he was before?

 63 It is the spirit who gives life.
 The flesh profits nothing.
-The words that I speak to you are spirit, and are life.
-64 But there are some of you who don’t believe.”
-For Jesus knew from the beginning who they were who didn’t believe, and who it was who would betray him.
+The words that I am speaking to you are spirit, and are life.
+64 But there are some of you who do not believe.”
+For Jesus knew from the beginning who they were who did not believe, and who it was who would betray him.
 65 He said, “For this reason I have said to you that no one can come to me, unless it is given to him by my Father.”

 Peter’s Confession of Faith

-66 At this, many of his disciples went back, and walked no more with him.
-67 Jesus said therefore to the twelve, “You don’t also want to go away, do you?”
+66 At this, many of his disciples went back, and no longer walked with him.
+67 Jesus said therefore to the twelve, “Do you not also want to go away?”

 68 Simon Peter answered him, “Lord, to whom would we go?
 You have the words of eternal life.
 69 We have come to believe and know that you are the Messiah, the Son of the living God.”

-70 Jesus answered them, “Didn’t I choose you, the twelve, and one of you is a devil?”
+70 Jesus answered them, “Did I not choose you, the twelve, and one of you is the devil?”
 71 Now he spoke of Judas, the son of Simon Iscariot, for it was he who would betray him, being one of the twelve.

 1 Give thanks to the Lord, for he is good,